mdshies008/Pong/README.md

 - **Player vs CPU**
 - Ball movement with realistic collision detection  (I tried to be but i'm stil learning math)
 - Particle effects and trails when the ball hits paddles  (i will admit i asked my bro for help here.)
-- Score tracking and win conditions (first to 25)
+- Score tracking and win conditions (first to 7)
+- Timer to track time.
 - Start screen and win screen with fade animations
 - Pause/resume functionality  (i tried using the trick from Godot worked kinda same i mean same logic)
 - Sound effects for: